To Fall in Love

 To Fall in Love is a 2017 American drama play written by Jennifer Lane that was based on an article she read in the New York Times.
 The play premiered at San Diego International Fringe Festival in 2017 and won Outstanding Drama and Outstanding Writing.
-It was later adapted into a 2023 film that premiered at Heartland International Film Festival.
+It was later adapted into two feature length films, the most recent one premiering at Heartland International Film Festival.

 Production history

 Lane was inspired from The New York Times article "To Fall in Love with Anyone, Do This".
 Eric Casalini and Beth Gallagher were cast as the leads.